 Click the value to see the pie chart with a tooltip showing reasons why leads were filtered out:

 4. Daily budget - the maximum daily budget amount for a specific traffic type, publisher or site.
 Total row shows the maximum daily budget set in campaign settings.

 5. Daily leads cap - daily leads capacity for a specific traffic type, publisher or site.
 Total row shows the maximum daily number of leads set in campaign settings.

 To edit total and source-specific budgets and caps, follow Manage Daily Volume in Source Management article.

 6. Leads - the number of leads bought from this source during the selected period.

 The next 9 columns are based on uploaded disposition data.
 Some of them are not displayed by default and can be selected in column settings.

-- N/A - there isn’t enough leads from this source to assess the quality.
+- New source - the source is new and there aren’t enough leads yet to assess its quality.

 When Sources, Publishers or Sites are selected in Group by list, additional columns are displayed: